samagra-comms/community/docs/Data-Exhaust.md

 #### 2. Api to get job info of a job

 This api is used to get the job info which includes the job status (Eg. Submitted, Success, Failed), download urls (if the job is successful), job request params etc. Tag & Request Id for the request will be used from the submitted job request.

+The download url is a signed url which is valid for one day only.

 1. URL
 ```